kristianHoden/smartPARE/README.md

 #We hope to help you to make analysis of your degradome more efficient.
 Please site our article if you are using the package (still unpublished).

 #Dependencies - The following packages are required:
-#reticulate, EBImage, fftwtools, keras, tensorflow, kerasR, mcparallelDo, cowplot, reshape2, ggplot2, rBayesianOptimization, zoo, GenomicRanges, GenomicAlignments, Rsamtools,  gridExtra, data.table, reshape2, generics, IRanges, BiocGenerics, magrittr
+#reticulate, EBImage, fftwtools, keras, tensorflow, kerasR, mcparallelDo, cowplot, reshape2, ggplot2, rBayesianOptimization, zoo, GenomicRanges, GenomicAlignments, Rsamtools,  gridExtra, data.table, reshape2, generics, IRanges, BiocGenerics, magrittr, stringr

 #Installing keras can be a challange depending on your system.
 My system was complaining about missing the hdf5=1.10.5 version why the following steps worked for me but I recommend  first trying a standard installation of keras.
 library(reticulate)